 The compelling impact of a successful conductor is founded on the combination of three primary factors, in Dr. King’s opinion (all of equal importance):

-- Clear and expressive gestures, such as can only be developed through dedicated study and practice of conducting, as is necessary for excellence in any other instrument;
+- Clear and expressive gestures, such as can only be developed through dedicated study and practice of conducting, as is necessary for excellence in performing media;

 - Knowledge of repertoire, and informed score study and research; and

 - Loving insight into the individuals with who art is made (performers), and with whom it is shared (congregations/audiences).

 While fully degreed in vocal performance and musicology as well, it is to the art and craft of conducting, as outlined above, that Dr. King devotes her professional focus.

 Whether in church programs, collegiate degree programs, independent professional work, or any of her many appearances as a guest conductor, skill as an experienced conductor are equally focused toward the emergence of a meaningful human and artistic experience for all involved.

 Ember is the semi-professional vocal ensemble within the Schola Cantorum on Hudson Choral Arts non-profit organization, founded in 1995 by Deborah Simpkin King, Ph.D.
 As Ember’s Artistic Director, Dr. King programs full-season explorations of life/social issues through the music of living composers, leveraging an eclectic stylistic mix designed to tangibly impact the lives of both performers and audience members.